apple/swift-distributed-actors/README.md

 # Swift Distributed Actors

-"Swift Distributed Actors" – Distributed Systems (and Concurrency) powered by Actors.
+The Distributed Systems (and Concurrency) toolkit for Swift.

 ## Development